 As part of a childbirth injury claim or lawsuit, the plaintiff might recover various forms of damages.
 For example, if the family incurred medical costs to correct or lessen the problems associated with the injury, they could recover compensation for those costs.

 Further, if the child who suffered the injury needs lifetime medical care, compensation may be available.
+It is vital we attempt to recover every last dollar for future medical expenses.
 Finally, the plaintiff might pursue and recover compensation for pain and suffering and similar related damages.

-Our birth injury lawyers can help you retain an expert for your birth injury case and assemble all the necessary documentation.
+Our birth injury lawyers can help you retain medical experts for your birth injury case and assemble all the necessary documentation in order to maximize financial compensation.
 In addition, if the defendant’s malpractice insurance carrier offers to settle the birth injury case, we can negotiate with the insurance company and pursue a fair settlement offer on your behalf.

 In many cases, settlement negotiations can be lengthy since insurance companies only want to pay out as little money as possible for a medical malpractice claim or lawsuit—even a serious one.